Skip to main content

 1863

-President Abraham Lincoln issues the Emancipation Proclamation freeing enslaved African-Americans in the Confederacy, the group of states which seceded from the United States.
+President Abraham Lincoln issues the Emancipation Proclamation freeing enslaved African-Americans.

 1864